Apartment Room Share NYC: The Ultimate Renting Guide

 However, a couple might prove an imposition to others in the household.

 Firstly, you are increasing the number of roommates beyond the number of rooms.
-No one really wants more people in the house.
+No one wants more people in the house.

-Moreover, if there is a disturbance in your domestic tranquility, your housemates may not be keen on becoming a part of your personal drama.
+Moreover, if there is a disturbance in your domestic tranquility, your housemates may not be keen on becoming a part of your drama.

-Make it better for everyone involved and look for larger rooms, and preferably with a private half bath or full bathroom.
+Make it better for everyone involved and look for larger rooms, preferably with a private half bath or full bathroom.

 A duplex layout may also be ideal for your situation.